wuqingze/learngit/readme.txt

-git is version control system. git is free software.
+git is a version control system. git is free software. rollback to future version